 Since its open source, the Tevo Tarantula is upgradable beyond what its main package offers.
 For instance, the standard Tevo upgrade includes a dual extruder, larger bed, flex material extruder, and an induction sensor auto leveling.
 Common modifications include upgraded electronics, dual z-screw, hotend swapping, and print cooling.

-Overall, we believe that the Tevo Tarantula is one of the best 3D printers under $300.
+Overall, we believe that the Tevo Tarantula is one of the best budget 3D printers.
 Not only does it allow 3D printing enthusiasts to assemble it on their own, but it also comes with additional nuts and bolts included if you ever plan on upgrading the device.
 Thus, you should consider getting this printer if you want to have complete control over the print settings and final appearance of your 3D model.

 3. Tronxy X1 Desktop 3D Printer